 - Beauty Plus Global Inc. City Color Bronzer (Sunset), SKU #849136016017, Lot No. 160634/PD-P712M

-- Beauty Plus Global Inc. Beauty Plus Global Inc. City Color Shimmer Bronzer (Caramel), SKU #849136017106, Lot No. 1612112/PD-840
+- Beauty Plus Global Inc. City Color Shimmer Bronzer (Caramel), SKU #849136017106, Lot No. 1612112/PD-840

 FDA Puts Larger Focus on Cosmetics Testing

-Additionally, the FDA’s press release further stated that they would work with an interagency working group to draft new standards to improve the consistency of talc safety testing.
+- The FDA will work with an interagency working group to draft new standards to improve the consistency of talc safety testing.